garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - the Cloud Services have an Infrastructure as a Service (laaS) offering
 - the Cloud Services offer automation via Infrastructure as Code (laC)
 - - if a company provides some but does not meet all of the requirements listed above, then they are a cloud platform

-**What is cloud computing**

-- Using a network of remote servers hosted on the internet to store, process, and manage data instead of using a local server / personal laptop

-**4 Core cloud services**

-- compute
-- storage
-- network
-- databases

 ## Benefits of Cloud Computing